PebbleSeizureDetect/PebbleSeizureDetect/README.md

 	- Copy that value, and in the "phone.js" source code file, find the text "[AccountSID:PrimaryAuthToken, Base64 encoded]", and paste it to replace.

-6. Edit the source code to include the wearer's name, and relevant phone numbers.
+6. Edit the source code to include the wearer's name, and relevant phone numbers:

 	- In the "phone.js" source code file, find the text "NAME" (in all capital letters).
 Replace "NAME" with the first name (no spaces) of the wearer.
 "NAME" appears multiple times in the source code, so be sure to replace all instances of it, but only replace "NAME" if it is in all capital letters.
 Ignore lower case "name".
 	- In the "phone.js" source code file, find the two instances of the text "6045551234" and replace both instances with the phone number you would like to have notified if a seizure is detected or if the panic button is pressed.